toa-io/toa/libraries/comq/readme.md

 `async IO.consume(exchange: string, group: string, consumer)`

-`consumer` function's signature is `async? (message: any): void`
+`consumer` function's signature is `async? (payload: any): void`

-Assert fanout `exchange` and queue for the Consumer `group`, and then bind the queue to the exchange.
-Essentially, one Event message is delivered to a single Consumer within *each group*.
+Start consuming decoded Events.

-Received Events are decoded and passed to the `consumer`.
+On the initial call (once per unique `exchange` value), asserts fanout `exchange` and queue for the Consumer `group`, and then binds the queue to the exchange.
+That is, one Event message is delivered to a single Consumer within *each group*.

 > Typically, the value of `group` refers to the name of a microservice running in multiple
 > instances.